trys/trysv4/content/blog/i-think-im-a-design-engineer.md

 Over time, I was given more responsibility and moved into actually *building websites*.
 But that also came with managing our hosting infrastructure, writing email templates, pitching in with winning and planning work, and helping with marketing campaigns.
 Not *just* building websites[^2].

 Joining a startup introduced me to two new designers, and for the first time, a backend engineering team who created the headless API's that powered the product.
-The frontend team covered both the 'front' and the 'back of the frontend'.
+The front-end team covered both the 'front' and the 'back-of-the-front-end'.
 [Creating the buttons, and wiring them up](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/).
 Still *building websites*, but in collaboration with an engineering team.

 Becoming a part of such a design-rich company like [Clearleft](https://clearleft.com/) opened my eyes to even better ways of collaborating with designers & engineers, and has pushed me to understand the whole design process more thoroughly.
-Every project is different, but more and more, we're working on the 'front of the frontend', and handing over to a 'back of the frontend' engineering team to integrate into the actual website.
+Every project is different, but more and more, we're working on the 'front-of-the-front-end', and handing over to a 'back-of-the front-end' engineering team to integrate into the actual website.

 ## Understanding and realising design intention